 environmental toxicology and chemistry

-If you are explaining your own research/outreach, you can either submit a full-length blog post or a photoblog post (a photo of you doing research/outreach accompanied by 300 words describing what you like about it (what is interesting/what aspect excites you/why your work is important).
+Ways you can participate: If you are explaining your own research/outreach, you can either submit a full-length blog post or a Photoblog post – a photo of you doing research/outreach, accompanied by approximately 300 words describing what you like about it.

-Regardless of topic, we strive for all content to be accessible to the broadest possible audience.
-Also please submit three keywords that describe your research/outreach work so that we can link similar keywords and students can identify which people working in different fields.
-We hope this will help increase networking opportunities.
+Be sure to submit three keywords that describe your research/outreach work so that we can link similar keywords and students can identify which people working in different fields.

 We are currently recruiting new contributors!
-If you are interested in sharing research or science outreach efforts that excite you, or if you have any questions regarding the Students of SETAC Outreach page please contact Niranjana Krishnan (email@example.com)
+If you are interested in sharing research or science outreach efforts that excite you, or if you have any questions regarding the Students of SETAC Outreach Blog please contact Jada Damond (firstname.lastname@example.org)

 Thanks for visiting!